billy22g/handbook/_pages/about-us/offices/chicago.md

 The printer by the IT Help Desk prints 8.5x11s in black and white or color.
 Its IP address is `172.30.53.137` (select "HP Jetdirect - Socket" as the protocol on OS X), and it's physically located on the 37th floor lobby.

 A fancier printer that can scan and print 11x17s is located on the 36th floor.
 Its IP address is `172.30.53.39`.
 To locate it, go to the hallway in front and to the right of the lobby.
-Type in the door code `101*`; the printer is in an open area to your left just before the end of the hall.

 ## <a id="amenities"></a>Amenities